- The Customer as defined below.

 - was available to the Recipient on a non-confidential basis before disclosure by the Discloser;

 - was, is or becomes available to the Recipient on a non-confidential basis from a person who, to the receiving party’s knowledge, is not bound by a confidentiality agreement with the disclosing party or otherwise prohibited from disclosing the information to the Recipient;

 - was known to the Recipient before the information was disclosed to it by the Discloser;

 Each party shall keep the other party’s Confidential Information confidential and shall not:

 - use such Confidential Information except for the purpose of exercising or performing its rights and obligations under this agreement; or

 - disclose such Confidential Information in whole or in part to any third party, except as expressly permitted by this clause 6.

-- Each party shall take all reasonable steps to ensure that the other's Confidential Information to which it has access is not disclosed or distributed by its Representatives in violation of the terms of this agreement.
-Notwithstanding the terms herein, the Recipient shall be fully responsible for any unauthorised disclosure or use of the Discloser’s Confidential Information by any of its Representatives.
+- Each party shall take all reasonable steps to ensure that the other’s Confidential Information to which it has access is not disclosed or distributed by its Representatives in violation of the terms of this agreement.
+Notwithstanding the terms herein, the Recipient shall be fully responsible for any unauthorized disclosure or use of the Discloser’s Confidential Information by any of its Representatives.